Pharmaceutical Biotechnology

 -master bio-informatics methodologies to organize, build and access genomics, proteomics and metabolomics databases, and to acquire and distribute related scientific and technological information;

--know the basic aspects of the operational processes that follow the industrial design of biotechnological products (including gene therapy and cell therapy), and biotechnological drug formulation;
+-know the basic aspects of the operating processes for industrial development of biotechnological products (including gene therapy and cell therapy), and for biotechnological drug formulation;

 -possess basic knowledge related to the establishment, organization and management of enterprises, management of innovation projects (including patenting new biotechnological products), and marketing activities of biotechnological pharmaceuticals and cosmetics.